heyoka/faxe-docs/docs/nodes/database/postgre_statement.md

 Execute a statement against a postreSQL or compatible database.

+2 different execution modes are available:

+* **one shot**:
+    This mode is the default mode, when the `every` parameter is not set.
     The node will execute the given statement **only once**, possibly retrying on failure.
     After the statement has been executed sucessfully, the node will emit a data item and then will do nothing from this point on.
+* **periodically**:
+    With the `every` parameter given, the node will execute the provided SQL statement periodically.

-The execution of the statement can also be triggered by a data item that enters the node.
-But the **only once** execution behavior will remain the same.
+The execution of the statement can also be triggered by a data item that enters the node (param `start_on_trigger` set to true).
+But the execution mode will remain the same, in this case.

 > Note: The statement can be anything from SELECT, INSERT, DELETE or even any schema manipulation.
 Handle with care !